src-d/conferences/2019-pydays-vienna/typos-correction-with-lookout.md

 **Abstract**:

-Typos correction takes up a big part of code review process, which can and should be automated.
-We present Typos Corrector - a tool for automatic correction of typos in code identifiers from pool requests.
-It is powered by AI and source{d} Lookout - open source service for assisted code review, that allows creating and running custom source code analyzers.
+Typos correction substitutes a big part of the code review process, and it can and should be automated.
+I present Typos Corrector - a tool for automatic correction of typos in source code identifiers in pull requests.
+It is powered by AI and source{d} Lookout - open source framework for assisted code review, that allows creating and running personal source code analyzers.
-Typos Corrector encompasses the knowledge obtained from 60 million identifiers present in open source code.
-It adjusts to the repository to take local conventions into account during checking.
-Typos Corrector achieves 93% accuracy of corrections and has no analogues.
+Typos Corrector encompasses the knowledge obtained from 60 million identifiers present in the world's open source code.
+It adjusts to each repository to leverage the local naming conventions.
+Typos Corrector achieves 93% accuracy of corrections on our dataset.
-The talk will focus on the Typos Corrector architecture, details of its pure Python implementation and problems which arise during applying ML in production of open source tools, which address real-world problems.
+The talk will focus on the Typos Corrector's architecture, details of its pure Python implementation and problems which I hit with applying ML to the real-world problems.

 **Notes**: